ropensci/googleLanguageR/README.md

 The package can be used by any user who is looking to take advantage of Google's massive dataset to train these machine learning models.
 Some applications include:

--   Translation of speech into another language text, via speech-to-text then translation
+-   Translation of speech into another language text, via speech-to-text then translation, then say it back in the new language
 -   Identification of sentiment within text, such as from Twitter feeds
 -   Pulling out the objects of a sentence, to help classify texts and get metadata links from Wikipedia about them.